-Real talk: it’s hard for me to get excited about a salad… until I tasted this crunchy spinach apple salad.
+Real talk: it’s hard for me to get excited about a salad.
+That is, until I tasted this crunchy spinach apple salad.
 Is it revolutionary?
 No. I don’t try to reinvent the wheel here.
 The only thing I aim to do is make lunch enjoyable, more enjoyable than something you’d buy at your favorite takeout spot.
 This salad recipe fits that bill perfectly.
-It’s crunchy, flavorful, and most importantly, filling!
+It’s crunchy, flavorful and, most importantly, filling!

 - Carrots